What is CE marking?

 What are Harmonized Standards?

-Harmonized standards are voluntary standards that can be used to demonstrate compliance to the essential requirements of the directives.
-Below are links to pages for regulations or directives for topics that have harmonized standards.
+Below are links to regulations, directives, and other areas that have harmonized standards.
 The applicable harmonized standards are listed on these pages.
-It is not mandatory to use these standards, but manufacturers must prove the product complies with essential requirements of the applicable Directive.
+It is not mandatory to use the special category of harmonized standards, but manufacturers must prove the product complies with essential requirements of the applicable Directive.

 Topic |